 The good news is that the schemas which cause all of these problems can be healed.
 Although that's not easy, it's far from impossible.
 There are now a number of therapeutic approaches designed to help people with these deep-rooted, life-disturbing problems, such as schema therapy or compassion-focused therapy.
 When I am working with people who have these kinds of problems, one of our long-term goals is for them to find a happy, healthy, stable relationship – after all, what is life for but to love and be loved?
 And a healthy relationship as an adult is one of the best ways to heal the wounds of childhood, so a little work in this area goes a long way.

-If you would like some help from me in finding and maintaining a healthy relationship, call me on 07766 704210 or email email@example.com
+If you would like some help from me in finding and maintaining a healthy relationship, email email@example.com